VisnuPriyaa19/I386_Task_Management_App/README.md

 # How to Run the Application
 ### Prerequisites
-1.A modern web browser (e.g., Google Chrome, Mozilla Firefox, Microsoft Edge).
+- A modern web browser (e.g., Google Chrome, Mozilla Firefox, Microsoft Edge).
-2.No additional software or dependencies are required.
+- No additional software or dependencies are required.

 ### Steps to Run
 1. Download the Project: